mjanki/BestAndroidMvvmTemplate/README.md

 ```

 #### TaskRepository (EXAMPLE):
-Each repository should be initialized first then should call `init(...)` before use.
-In real usage we don't need to pass anything, but for tests we need to pass mock data sources.
-The reason why we have two methods, an empty `init()` and another `init(testTaskNetworkDao? = null, testTaskDatabaseDao: TaskDatabaseDao? = null)` instead of just the latter is because we can't just use the latter in the **ViewModel** even if we just pass `null` because the **ViewModel** layer doesn't see the **network**'s and **database**'s entites.
-Here are a few pointers on how to use:
+Each repository should be initialized first, and then should call `init(...)` before use.
+In production code we don't need to pass anything, but for the tests we need to pass mock data sources.
+The reason why we have two methods, an empty `init()` and another `init(testTaskNetworkDao? = null, testTaskDatabaseDao: TaskDatabaseDao? = null)` instead of just the latter is because we can't just use the latter in the **ViewModel** even if we just pass `null` because the **ViewModel** layer doesn't see the **network**'s and **database**'s models.
+Here are a few pointers on how to use this:

-* Each repository will have a reference to all data sources **DAOs**:
+* Each repository will have a reference to each data source's **DAO**:
 ```kotlin
 private lateinit var taskNetworkDao: TaskNetworkDao private lateinit var taskDatabaseDao: TaskDatabaseDao